zalf-rpm/monica-documentation/docs/user_guide/Installation_and_Setup/local_installation.md

 # 2. Linux installation

-## Local Installation of MONICA on Linux
+## Compiling MONICA on Linux

 Currently, MONICA does not provide a precompiled ZIP version for Linux.
-However, user can easily install and build it locally using the following steps (tested on Debian/Ubuntu systems).
+However, you can easily install and build it locally using the following steps (tested on Debian/Ubuntu systems).

 ---